-Christopher Ryan Maboloc is a Davao-based Filipino scholar known for his work in Bioethics, Social and Political philosophy, Philippine Democracy, and the Philosophy of Technology.
+Christopher Ryan Maboloc is a Davao-based Filipino scholar known for his work in Social and Political Philosophy, Bioethics, Philippine Democracy, and the Philosophy of Technology.
 He is an Associate Professor at Ateneo de Davao University and a Visiting Professor at Silliman University.
 His body of work often engages with topics of social justice, structural inequality, and political ethics, particularly in the context of the Philippines.
 An Erasmus Mundus scholar, the author was trained in political party building and democratic governance at the Konrad Adenauer Stiftung in Bonn and Berlin, Germany.

-A recipient of the Public Intellectual Prize from the Philosophical Association of the Philippines in 2020 and the founding President of the Social Ethics Society (SES), his noteworthy contribution is the use of philosophical theories to understand different social-political issues and problems.
-Maboloc explores the juxtapositions between moral theory and real-world problems, grounding ethics in a more dynamic context.
+A recipient of the Public Intellectual Prize from the Philosophical Association of the Philippines in 2020 and the founding President of the Social Ethics Society (SES), his noteworthy contribution is the use of philosophical theories to understand different socio-political issues and problems.
+Maboloc explores the juxtapositions between moral theory and real-world concerns, grounding ethics in a more dynamic context.
 He is critical of the dominant liberal tradition in the analysis of Philippine politics and society espoused by many Manila-based scholars.

 The author of more than a hundred articles and chapters and five textbooks, Maboloc has published papers on the Rawlsian theory of justice, the topic of his doctoral dissertation under the guidance of Dr. Charito Pizarro.
 His work also tackles the ethics of care and communitarianism, emphasizing the role of love and identity, community, and group solidarity in ethical reasoning.
 In his research on the politics of exclusion, he addresses the marginalization of people with disabilities, questioning traditional ideas of autonomy and advocating for what he calls systems modeling.

-With almost 30 years of teaching experience, he has presented important papers in conferences here and abroad, including the 2023 Asian Bioethics Conference in Malaysia and the 2024 World Congress of Philosophy in Rome.
-He has delivered more than a hundred papers in lectures, conferences, and talks.
+Dr. Maboloc has given more than a hundred lectures in public seminars, conferences, and talks on various topics, including Philippine Democracy, Environmental Ethics, Artificial Intelligence, Radical Politics and Philosophy in general.
 Maboloc is a well-cited author having been ranked number 1 for the subfield Philosophy in the Philippines in the Alper-Doger World Scientific Index.
 He has published papers in Springer, Sage, Oxford University Press, Columbia University Press, and Cambridge University Press.

 Radical Democracy in the Time of Duterte

-Maboloc has done a careful reading of Philippine history, analyzing the seminal works of Patricio Abinales, Reynaldo Ileto, and Renato Constantino to understand the parallelisms between Duterte and past revolutionary leaders who exhibit a communitarian style of leadership.
+Maboloc has done a careful reading of Philippine history, analyzing the seminal works of Patricio Abinales, Reynaldo Ileto, and Renato Constantino to understand the parallelisms between Duterte and past revolutionary leaders who manifested a communitarian style of leadership.
 Fundamentally, Maboloc shows Duterte's approach as a reflection of the deep moral divide in the Philippines, emphasizing the need for understanding the communitarian roots of Duterte's legacy.

 Philosophy of Technology